 Explore DebtBusters' solutions for reducing your interest rates and unlocking cash.Find out more

-Other positive news is that the number of people who have successfully completed debt counselling has increased sixfold over the past five years.
-Consumers who received their clearance certificates in Q3 2021 paid back R300m worth of debt while under debt counselling.
+“Debt counselling in South Africa works exceptionally well.
+The number of people who have successfully completed the process has increased sixfold in the past six years.
+In Q3 alone people who received their clearance certificates paid back R430-million worth of debt to their creditors,” says Sager.

 Benay Sager Head of DebtBusters